kubb-labs/kubb/docs/plugins/plugin-swr/index.md

 # @kubb/plugin-swr <a href="https://paka.dev/npm/@kubb/plugin-swr@latest/api">🦙</a>

-With the Swagger SWR plugin you can create [SWR hooks](https://swr.vercel.app/) based on an operation in the Swagger file.
+With the SWR plugin you can create [SWR hooks](https://swr.vercel.app/) based on an operation in the Swagger file.

 ## Installation